 Richard H. Adler graduated with honors from Georgetown University Law Center in Washington, D.C., where he received his Juris Doctorate degree in 1980.
 He was called to the Washington State Bar that same year.

-Mr. Adler is the founding principal and managing partner of Adler ♦ Giersch PS, a law firm dedicated exclusively to representing those with traumatic injuries, and specializing in brain and spinal cord trauma.
+Mr. Adler is the founding principal and partner of Adler ♦ Giersch PS, a law firm dedicated exclusively to representing those with traumatic injuries, and specializing in brain and spinal cord trauma.

 Mr. Adler, and law firm of Adler ♦ Giersch PS, are “AV Rated,” the highest rating available to attorneys as established by a confidential survey conducted by Martindale-Hubbell.
 He is an invited member of the Million Dollar Advocate Forum and the Multi-Million Dollar Advocate Forum, organizations for the top trial lawyers in America.
 He has been selected to the Washington SuperLawyers™ (2012-2016) and a “Top Lawyer” by the Seattle Metropolitan for his exemplary legal representation and advocacy for those suffering from traumatic injury.
 He has also received the Pro Bono Award from the Washington State Bar Association every year since 2003 for his commitment and leadership in providing legal services to those in need.

 Mr. Adler is licensed to practice law in all jurisdictions in the State of Washington.
 He is a participating member of the Washington Bar Association, the Washington State Association of Justice (Eagle Status), the American Association for Justice, the Brain Injury Alliance of Washington (BIAWA), the Brain Injury Alliance of Oregon (BIAO), the Traumatic Brain Injury Litigation Group, and Trial Lawyers for Public Justice.

-Mr. Adler enjoys spending time with his spouse, two daughters, family, and friends.
-He also enjoys a good glass of red wine (for medicinal purposes), travel, food, and sports.
+Mr. Adler enjoys spending time with his family, friends, and colleagues He also enjoys a good glass of red wine, travel, food, and sports.

 1. “10” out of “10” Superb Rating and Client’s Choice Awards on www.Avvo.com

 4. Multi-Million Dollar Advocate Forum: Top Trial Lawyers in American (2010 – Current)